-When you wish to appoint an attorney to legally represent you in Israel, you must first sign a document called an Israeli Durable Power of Attorney.
+When you wish to appoint a family member or an attorney to legally represent you in Israel, you must first sign a document called an Israeli Durable Power of Attorney.
 Until recently, Israeli power of attorney agreements would expire when the Principal becomes demented, whether due to age, an accident or a disease.

 There are several different types of Power of Attorney under Israeli law:

 - A Specific Power of Attorney is necessary if you wish to have an Israeli lawyer represent you to handle matters like probate, or if you wish to establish a corporation in Israel, or for any other type of legal representation in Israeli courts.
 In the US, when you sign a letter engaging your US lawyer to represent you, there may be language included which will give your US attorney “Authority to represent” you, and you may not have to sign a separate Power of Attorney agreement.
 But under Israeli law, you must sign a specific Power of Attorney Agreement, using the correct form.

 - Then there is the Irrevocable Power of Attorney.
 You will need to sign this type of document if you wish to authorize your Israeli attorney to represent you in real estate transactions.
 The Israeli Irrevocable Power of Attorney is used together with a valid sale contract to ensure that the buyer’s rights to the real estate will be legally transferred in the Israel Land Registry to the new buyer and vice versa that the buyer funds will be insured in a trust or escrow account.
 Under current Israeli law, an Irrevocable Power of Attorney will still remain valid after the seller has passed away in order to protect a party’s rights.
 The correct form must be used to grant an Irrevocable Power of Attorney in Israel.